VernonGrant/jsn.c/README.md

     ##        ##   ## ###            ##
  ## ##    ##  ##   ##  ##     ##     ##  ##
   ###      ####    ##  ##     ##      ####
 ```

+**JSN.c** is a simple JSON utility that's intended to be used for
+manipulating configuration files.

 ## Outstanding tasks (TODO)